 - 1.25 cups butternut squash cubes

-- 3 cups leftover shredded boneless skinless chicken thighs
+- 3 cups leftover shredded boneless skinless chicken breasts and/or thighs

 - Sea salt and pepper to taste